 Coulter: Get Acosta!
-But Get the Right Guy, Too | Breitbart
+But Get the Right Guy, Too

 It’s easy to forget, but Epstein’s arrest this week marks the third attempted prosecution of him for sex with underage girls.

 It’s certainly been easy for the media to forget!
-In The New York Times’ version of events — and that of every other news outlet — the Palm Beach police discovered Epstein was paying minor girls from West Palm Beach for sex … and then took the case straight to the FBI!
+In the New York Times’ version of events — and that of every other news outlet — the Palm Beach police discovered Epstein was paying minor girls from West Palm Beach for sex … and then took the case straight to the FBI!

 That seems odd: Why wouldn’t police bring their case to the local prosecutor, who was overseeing the investigation and issuing subpoenas?